-One of the most difficult challenges confronting men and women in the twenty-first century is making the transition from the rigid and well-defined gender identities prevalent in the twentieth century to the more fluid and androgynous roles preferred by many individuals.
+One of the most difficult challenges confronting men and women in the 21st century is making the transition from the rigid and well-defined gender identities prevalent in the 20th century to the more fluid and androgynous roles preferred by many individuals.
 Diverse opinions as to the healthiest, most natural, and most functional approach to gender roles are still being debated by social scientists, psychotherapists, and spiritual teachers.
-Most people would agree, however, that both John Wayne-style masculinity and the classic 1950s housewife version of femininity, as well as any identity based solely on gender, are prescriptions for unhappiness.
-While the extreme versions of these old stereotypes are increasingly rare, many people are still struggling with the more subtle effects of generations of gender-based tyranny.

 One account is from a woman anthropologist who was traveling through the jungle with a woman friend from the tribe and the woman's husband.
 When they stopped to camp for the night, her friend was making love with her husband and asked if she wanted to join in.
 She describes the experience as natural, playful, tender, and bonding for the two women.

-In many of these cultures, as in the lovestyle now called polyamory, pair bonding is one option among many, and couples expect to include others in their intimacy or relax their boundaries when the situation arises.
-Couples as well as other grouping and singles all participate in seasonal festivals involving ritual sex to "increase the energy not only between man and woman but within the group as a whole and between the humans and their land."
+In many of these cultures, as in polyamory, pair bonding is one option among many, and couples expect to include others in their intimacy or relax their boundaries when the situation arises.
+Couples, as well as other grouping and singles, all participate in seasonal festivals involving ritual sex to "increase the energy not only between man and woman but within the group as a whole and between the humans and their land."